-Detailed information can be found in our Childhood Vaccination page, on the NHS Vaccination Schedule website and our Travel Vaccinations page.
+Detailed information can be found in the Childhood Immunisation Schedule for Wales 2022 , or in The Complete Routine Immunisation Schedule for Wales 2022 and our Travel Vaccinations page.

 Please contact the surgery to book an appointment once you receive your notification slip from the Royal Alexandra Hospital.
 A baby's eight week check and the mother's post-natal examination is carried out by a doctor at the surgery at the same time as the first set of immunisations